 Requesting an Individual Embargo

-A student should discuss any potential need for an embargo with their committee as early as possible in the research process.
-If it is determined that an embargo is necessary, the committee chair should prepare a written request.
-The request should be endorsed by the student and graduate liaison and submitted to the Graduate College with the Request for Authority for Thesis Defense form or Request for Authority for Dissertation Defense form.
+A written request for embargo should be endorsed by the student, committee chair, and graduate liaison and submitted to the Graduate College via the online Request for Authority to Defend form.
 The request should specify the length of embargo being requested and the justification for the embargo.
 Relevant supporting documentation may be attached.
 The Graduate College will notify the student and academic unit via OU email once a decision has been made concerning the embargo request.
 An initial request for embargo may be approved for any length of time up to three (3) years.
 An approved embargo will begin on the date that the student submits the final thesis or dissertation.

 Requesting a Departmental Embargo